NS saturated and $\Delta_1$-definable: Towards a proof of the theorem

 \subsubsection{An outline of the idea}

 Let us quickly describe the situation we are in.
-We have obtained a model $W_0=M_1[G]$ with the following properties: \begin{enumerate} \item In $W_0$, $\NS$ is saturated. \item Every subset of $\omega_1$ is coded by a real. \item Every real is itself coded by a triple of ordinals below $\omega_2$ relative to the $<_K$-least ladder system $\vec{C}$.
-This gives rise to a definable wellorder on $P(\omega_1)$. \item There is an independent $\omega_2$-length sequence $\vec{T}=(\vec{T}^{\alpha} \, : \, \alpha< \omega_2)$ of independent $\omega$-blocks $\vec{T}^{\alpha}$ of Suslin trees which is definable over $W_0$ and which is still definable in set-generic, ccc-extensions of $W_0$. \end{enumerate} The rough idea is now to consider the set of reals $B_0$ which code the stationary subsets of $\omega_1$ in $W_0$ together with the Suslin trees of $W_0$.
-Using Harrington's idea we force with a ccc forcing to add a real $b_0$ which codes $B_0$.
-We make $b_0$ definable using the first $\omega$-block of independent Suslin trees $\vec{T}^0$ we can define from $\K$.
-Using Baumgartner's specialization forcing and the tree forcing which shoots a branch through a Suslin tree, we can write $b_0$ into a pattern of branches or specializing functions on $\vec{T}^0$.
-What we obtain is a model $W_1$ in which stationarity and Suslinity in $W_0$ is definable from the real $b_0$, the latter is definable from the $\omega$-block of Suslin trees and the pattern of specializing functions and branches on it.
-The pattern can already be witnessed in $\aleph_1$-sized models of $\ZFP$ which contain $\K$ and which contain a branch or a specializing function for every element of $\vec{T}^0$.
-This will help us to define a notion of suitable models which will correctly compute the $\omega_2$-sequence of independent Suslin trees $\vec{T}$ in all later extensions.
-The suitable models will make a $\Sigma_1(\K)$-definition of stationarity possible.
+We have obtained a model $W_0=V[G]$ with the following properties: \begin{enumerate} \item In $W_0$, $\NS$ is saturated. \item Every subset of $\omega_1$ is coded by a real. \item Every real is itself coded by a triple of ordinals below $\omega_2$ relative to the ladder system $\vec{C}$.
+This gives rise to a definable wellorder of $P(\omega_1)$. \item There is an independent $\omega_2$-length sequence $\vec{T}=(\vec{T}^{\alpha} \, : \, \alpha< \omega_2)$ of independent $\omega_1$-blocks $\vec{T}^{\alpha}$ of Suslin trees which is definable over $W_0$ and which is still definable in set-generic, ccc-extensions of $W_0$. \end{enumerate} The patient reader will notice that we have not touched the issue of the definabilty of the nonstationary ideal.
+The second iteration is entirely concerned with coding stationary subsets of $\omega_1$.
+We will use the fact that a Suslin tree $T$ can be destroyed in two mutually exclusive ways using forcings with the countable chain condition: either we add a branch to $T$ or an uncountable antichain.
+This enables us to write the characteristic function of stationary subsets of $\omega_1$ into the definable sequence $\vec{T}$.
+The fact that $\vec{T}$ is an independent sequence has as a consequence that the destruction of fixed elements of $\vec{T}$ will not affect the Suslinity of the other elements of $\vec{T}$.

-The forcings which add $b_0$ and the $b_0$-pattern on the Suslin trees adjoin new stationary sets so we have to continue.
-We code every new stationary set of $W_1$ into a real, and collect these codes of stationary sets, thus obtain a set $B_1$ which we code into a real $b_1$, which in turn gets coded into a $0,1$-pattern on the second $\omega$-block of Suslin trees in a ccc generic extension $W_2$ of $W_1$.
-Suitable transitive models will see the second $\omega$-block of Suslin trees and the pattern on it, so they have access to $b_1$ and thus to $B_1$ which is a predicate for stationarity in $W_1$.
-Thus stationarity in $W_1$ can be witnessed by suitable models in $W_2$ which contain $S$.
-As the step from $W_1$ to $W_2$ introduces new stationary sets we will continue.